 • Consider a monthly theme that features different aspects of your venue.

-This One Does it All
+This Social Media Site Does it All

 This monster combines all of the aforementioned aspects AND has over 1 Billion users.
 Facebook can be an absolute nuisance and time-waster or it can be a power tool for your business.
 It’s a wonderful place to re-connect with your past, dive in deeper with your present and make plans with your future.